WangLabTHU/DeSP/Readme.md

 ### Data
 The experimental sequencing data used in the paper are provided in seq_data.csv and seq_data.pkl.
 Data in the two files are the same, the pickle file is just for fast loading in python scripts.
+Please download the data from https://cloud.tsinghua.edu.cn/d/157100ca4c8e4fd387e1/, and move the data to files/ before running the validation notebook.

 ## Acknowledgements